ninthwalker/saverr/README.md

 # Saverr
-Powershell script with a frontend GUI to download media from a Plex Server.
+Powershell script with a front-end GUI to download media from a Plex Server.
 Allows you to search and save movies, tv shows, and music for offline/personal use.
-Expanded from the original non-gui version [directplexDownloader](https://github.com/ninthwalker/directPlexDownloader)
+Expanded from the original non-gui version: [directplexDownloader](https://github.com/ninthwalker/directPlexDownloader).

 ## Details/Requirements
 Requires access to an existing plex server.
 Can be used on your own server or a remote friends server as well.